Orchid Care: How to Grow Phalaenopsis (Moth) Orchids Indoors

 How to Repot Phalaenopsis Orchids

-I must emphasize that orchids have aerial roots, that are there to extend out of the pot as they can would naturally in their native environment.
+I must emphasize having aerial roots that extend out of the orchid’s pot is totally normal, as this is what they do in their natural environment.

-In their home range, the aerial roots provide additional stability, absorb moisture from the air and photosynthesize, so some roots extending out of the pot is totally normal and not necessarily cause to repot your orchid.
+In their home range, the aerial roots provide additional stability, absorb moisture from the air, and photosynthesize, so some roots extending out of the pot are totally normal and not necessarily cause you to repot your orchid.

-Sometimes it may not be necessary to replace the pot, just the potting medium (if the potting medium has decomposed).
+Sometimes I find it may not be necessary to replace the pot, just the potting medium (if the potting medium has decomposed).

-Do not choose a pot that is much larger then 1 inch across bigger then the pot as larger pots can retain much more water then the orchid is used to which can increase the risk of rotting roots.
+Do not choose a pot that is much larger than 1 inch across bigger than the previous pot, as larger pots can retain much more water than the orchid is used to, which can increase the risk of rotting roots.

-Larger pots with more growing medium can also cause the orchid to prioritise directing its energy into root develop rather then to grow flowers
+Larger pots with more growing medium can also cause the orchid to prioritize directing its energy into root development rather than growing flowers

-Feel each root individually.
+You should feel each root individually.
 The healthy roots should feel firm when you squeeze them.
-If they feel spongy and somewhat limp then these roots are dying and you should cut them back to healthy growth (or to the base) with a sharp pair of pruners.
+If they feel spongy and somewhat limp, then these roots are dying, and you should cut them back to healthy growth (or to the base) with a sharp pair of pruners.

-Once the roots turn squidgy they do not absorb water or nutrients, therefore do not help to sustain the orchid.
+Once the roots turn squidgy, they do not absorb water or nutrients and, therefore, do not help to sustain the orchid.

-This prevents them decomposing and causing problems in the new potting medium.
+The reason I recommend this is that snipping these dying roots prevents them from decomposing and causing problems in the new potting medium.

 The pine bark chips are sufficiently large in size that air can circulate around the roots and retain the moisture that phalaenopsis roots require.

-The pine bark chips hold moisture and then it evaporates creating a humid micro climate around the roots emulating the orchids natural environment.
+The pine bark chips hold moisture, and then the moisture evaporates, creating a humid microclimate around the roots, emulating the orchid’s natural environment.

-Try to ensure that there are no significantly large air pockets around the roots as too much air flow can dry the roots out.
+I should emphasize it is important that there are no significantly large air pockets around the roots, as too much air flow can dry the roots out.

 Repotting in a transparent pot is the best way to see if the orchid has enough potting medium around the roots and that it is well distributed.